Email to target actions allow your supporters to contact decision makers and ask them to take action in support of your campaign.

 Click Next to move to the Target step

 In this step, you’ll select the targets you want your supporters to contact.

-3/ Bespoke datasets, offered to the supporter via a postcode mapping or a dropdown interface, which more onion can implement for you as a project - contact support if this is something you’d like to discuss.
+3/ Bespoke datasets, offered to the supporter via a postcode mapping or a drop-down interface, which more onion can implement for you as a project - contact support if this is something you’d like to discuss.

-Selecting your targets
+Selecting your target dataset

 You can select which dataset you want to use, or add your own custom targets, by clicking ‘Edit your target dataset’.
 You can find out how to load your own custom dataset here.

 You can also control whether supporters can edit the message (set to ‘on’ by default).